 Cosmic rays (CRs), with energies of up to 10^{11} GeV, provide a window for the exploration of collisions at extreme energies.
 When they reach the Earth, the atmosphere acts like a calorimeter of very low density but equivalent to 10 m of water, resulting in an extensive air shower (EAS) that includes three basic components: a hadronic one, an electromagnetic (EM) one with photons and electrons, plus a component with muons and neutrinos from light meson decays [1, 2].
-Fluorescence and surface detectors at observatories like AUGER [3] can then estimate the total energy of the primary, the atmospheric depth $X{\rm max}$ with the maximum number of charged particles, and the number and distribution of electrons and muons reaching the ground.
+Fluorescence and surface detectors at observatories like AUGER [3] can then estimate the total energy of the primary, the atmospheric depth X{max} with the maximum number of charged particles, and the number and distribution of electrons and muons reaching the ground.
 The relation of these observables with the spectrum and composition of the primary CR flux faces an obvious difficulty: since we do not have access to a controlled source of CRs, this atmospheric calorimeter can not be properly calibrated, and the results will heavily rely on Monte Carlo simulations.

 It then becomes essential to identify all the relevant processes in the EAS and the main sources of uncertainty in the simulations [4].
-In particular, CR collisions involve a high energy regime[†] and a kinematical region (ultraforward rapidities are critical in the longitudinal development of a shower) that are of difficult access at colliders.
-Moreover, lower energy processes may introduce corrections that, given the large number of collisions in the core of an EAS before it reaches the ground, can not be ignored.
+In particular, CR collisions involve a high energy regime2 and a kinematical region (ultraforward rapidities are critical in the longitudinal development of a shower) that are of difficult access at colliders.
+Moreover, lower energy processes may introduce corrections that, given the large number of collisions in the core of an EAS before it reaches the ground, may become sizeable.
 For example, most of the EM energy in the shower is generated through π^0 decays high in the atmosphere.
-As this energy goes forward, it degrades ($\gamma A \rightarrow e^+e^-A$ and $eA \rightarrow e\gamma A$) after each radiation length $X_0 \approx 38$ g/cm2, with the cross section for a photo-hadronic collision 100 times smaller.
-This initial EM energy, however, crosses a large depth before it is absorbed (e.g., it takes around 20 radiation lengths to reduce a 106 GeV photon to 1 GeV electrons and photons) and, as a consequence, its conversion into hadrons becomes likely within that interval.
-This is illustrated in Fig. 1 for 10^{10} GeV proton showers.
+As this energy goes forward it degrades after each radiation length $(X_0 \approx 38 \text{g/cm}^2)$.
+Since the cross section for a hadronic collision of a photon with an air nucleus is 100 times smaller, this degradation happens mostly through purely EM processes $(\gamma A \to e^+e^-A \text{ and } eA \to e\gamma A)$.
+This initial EM energy, however, crosses a large depth before it is absorbed (e.g., it takes around 20 radiation lengths to reduce a 106 GeV photon to 1 GeV electrons and photons).
+As a consequence, the probability that part of the EM energy goes back to hadrons within that interval can not be ignored.
+This is illustrated in figure 1 for 10^{10} GeV proton showers.
 If the hadronic collisions of photons are turned off in AIRES [5], we find an 8.3% reduction in the average number of muons from meson decays at the ground level.